An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Adaptively coupled domain decomposition method

-As a solution framework, the key aspect of this method lies in identifying important subdomain coupling relationships during the simulation.
+The key feature of this solution framework lies in its ability to dynamically identify and address significant coupling relationships between subdomains during the simulation, thereby providing a foundation for accelerating the solution.
 After the subdomains are coupled, the system still maintains a domain decomposition structure.
-Therefore, strategies from classical domain decomposition methods, such as overlapping subdomains and multilevel domain decomposition~\cite{hwang2007class}, are also applicable to this framework.
-Methods that already utilize domain decomposition strategies can enhance algorithmic convergence performance by replacing their domain decomposition components with subdomain adaptive coupling strategies.
-For example, in the classical ASPIN algorithm, the original domain decomposition structure \(\left\{\Omega_{i}\right\}_{i=1}^{N}\) can be replaced by \(\left\{{\Omega}_{i}^t\right\}_{i=1}^{{N}^t}\) while keeping the remaining algorithm steps unchanged.
-Similarly, in the NE algorithm, the entire computational domain can be repartitioned using the subdomain adaptive coupling method, followed by the identification and solution of strongly nonlinear parts within each \({\Omega}_{i}^t\), to correct the global solution.
+Therefore, strategies from classical domain decomposition methods, such as overlapping subdomains and multilevel domain decomposition~\citep{hwang2007class}, are also be applied within this framework.
+Methods that already incorporate domain decomposition strategies can also replace their domain decomposition components with adaptively coupled domain decomposition to handle local strong nonlinearities, thereby enhancing convergence performance.
+For example, in the classical ASPIN algorithm, the original domain decomposition strategies \(\left\{\Omega_{i}\right\}_{i=1}^{N}\) can be replaced by \(\left\{{\Omega}_{i}^t\right\}_{i=1}^{{N}^t}\) at the beginning of each time step, while the remaining steps remain unchanged.

-We propose an algorithm within the subdomain adaptive coupling solution framework, where the solution to the local nonlinear problem defined on \({\Omega}_{i}^t\) is used as the initial guess for the global nonlinear problem.
-As an example, we employ the FIM formulation combined with a Newton-type method to solve both local and global nonlinear problems, with convergence residual thresholds \(\epsilon_{\text{local}}\) and \(\epsilon_{\text{global}}\), respectively.
-Given an initial guess \(\mathbf{X}^{(1)}\), and the current approximate solution \(\mathbf{X}^{(n)}\) at time \(t^n\), the new approximate solution \(\mathbf{X}^{(n+1)}\) can be computed using the following steps:
+We propose an efficient algorithm within the adaptively coupled domain decomposition solution framework in the context of parallel computing, where the solution to the local nonlinear problem defined on \({\Omega}_{i}^t\) is used as the initial guess for the global nonlinear problem.
+As an example, in this algorithm, the standard Newton--Krylov method is employed to solve both the global and local nonlinear problems.
+For ease of comparison, we integrate workflows of multiple algorithms into a single process, as detailed in Algorithm~\ref{alg:ADDM-InitialGuess}.

+The algorithmic framework (see Algorithm~\ref{alg:ADDM-FIM}) follows the Newton--Krylov paradigm~\citep{KNOLL2004357}.
+Within this framework, a nonlinear iteration is applied at the outer level, while each resulting linearized system is solved at the inner level by a Krylov subspace method, usually equipped with an efficient preconditioner.
+Algorithm~\ref{alg:ADDM-FIM} provides flexibility in solving the nonlinear problem through different domain decomposition and coupling strategies, allowing for the implementation of the following four methods:

+\begin{itemize} \item \textbf{Standard:} This approach directly addresses the global nonlinear problem using a standard Newton--Krylov method.
+Specifically, Algorithm~\ref{alg:ADDM-FIM} uses the solution vector from the previous time step, $\mathbf{X}^{(n)}$, as the initial guess, i.e., $\mathbf{\bar{X}}^{1} = \mathbf{X}^{(n)}$.